 Medicare Part B – Medical Coverage

 Medicare Part B covers medically necessary medical and preventative services.
-These include medical supplies and services such as durable medical equipment like a wheelchair or oxygen tank, diabetic supplies, and medical services that are required to diagnose and treat medical conditions such as an MRI or CT scan, lab work, and radiation services.
+These include medical supplies and services such as durable medical equipment like a wheelchair or oxygen tank, diabetic supplies, and medical services required to diagnose and treat medical conditions such as an MRI or CT scan, lab work, and radiation services.
 Other covered medically necessary services include clinical research, ambulance services, mental health services inpatient, outpatient, and partial hospitalization, and prescription drug coverage.
-In 2021, the standard monthly premium for Medicare Part B is $148.50 which is automatically deducted from either your social security benefits payment, railroad retirement board benefit payment, or the Office of Personnel Management benefit payment.
+In 2021, the standard monthly premium for Medicare Part B was $148.50, which is automatically deducted from either your social security benefits payment, railroad retirement board benefit payment, or the Office of Personnel Management benefit payment.
 If you don’t get any of the benefits mentioned, you will get a monthly bill from Medicare.
 Medicare Part B also comes with a deductible.
-In 2021, the Part B deductible is $203.
-After you meet the deductible you typically pay 20% of the cost of the Medicare-approved amounts for your doctor services, outpatient therapy, and medical equipment.
+In 2021, the Part B deductible was $203.
+After you meet the deductible, you typically pay 20% of the cost of the Medicare-approved amounts for your doctor services, outpatient therapy, and medical equipment.